Tulsa Zoo: History timeline

-Zoo director Dave Zucconi becomes president of the American Zoo and Aquarium Association.
+Zoo director Dave Zucconi became president of the American Zoo and Aquarium Association.

-1991 - Tulsa Zoo Development Inc. officially changed its name to Tulsa Zoo Friends, Inc. And the indoor Chimpanzee Connection opened to the public.
+1991 - Tulsa Zoo Development Inc. officially changed its name to Tulsa Zoo Friends, Inc. The indoor Chimpanzee Connection opened to the public.

-1992 - Construction began on the new main entry, gift shop, elephant compound, commissary, exhibits building, animal reserve, and finally the new restaurant.
+1992 - Construction began on the new main entry, gift shop, elephant compound, commissary, exhibits building, animal reserve, and restaurant.

 1993 - The Aldabra tortoise facility was completed.
 The Spotted Zebra Gift Shop, Safari Grille, and New entry officially opened.
 And Dinosaurs Alive! returned and welcomed 128,000 visitors in the three-month period.

-Maverick the Asian elephant soon became a Tulsa favorite when he was orphaned shortly after birth.
-At the young age of seven he unfortunately contracted a fast-moving bacterial infection and died.
+Maverick the Asian elephant died at age seven years after he contracted Elephant endotheliotropic herpes virus (EEHV), a fast-moving bacterial infection.

 1994 - The Shark Aquarium was completed and the first bronze statue "The Frog" was installed.

 1995 - The BOK Pavilion and the Boatmen's/BANK IV Amphitheater were completed.
 Also, the award-winning Elephant Encounter Museum which was funded by TZF and designed entirely by the exhibits staff was completed.

 1996 - The Ethel F. Crate granite globe fountain was installed.
 The polar bear exhibit received a major renovation and the Helmerich Playground was opened.

 1997 - The Helmerich Discovery Center was completed.
-The cheetah, meerkat and dik-diks exhibits were finished.
-And the long-awaited Tropical American Rainforest also opened.
+The cheetah, meerkat and dik-diks exhibits were finished, and the Tropical American Rainforest exhibit opened.

 1998 - The Children's Zoo contact yard opened, and the bull elephant viewing was installed.
 The Tulsa Zoo also held the AZA National Conference in September.

 1999 - Siamang/langur habitat and overlook completed.
 Also, the black & white ruffed lemur exhibit was renovated.

 2000 - Siamang Interactive Area for children was completed.
-And the "Wings of Wonder" butterfly exhibit opened.
+The "Wings of Wonder" butterfly exhibit opened.

 2002 - The African Penguin exhibit officially opened.
 It was dedicated in honor of Mary Collins; this won the ABC Excellence in Construction Award.